 Isn’t it relatively easy to identify Figure 1 as a square?
 Square in a different orientation in Figure 2 makes it slightly challenging to identify.

 This happens because often 2D or 3D shapes are introduced either in horizontal or vertical orientation.
-Thus a prototype of the shape is generated in the minds of children.
+Thus, a prototype of the shape is generated in the minds of children.
 They begin to believe that orientation is one of the defining attributes of a shape.
-However, as educators, we should always challenge this thinking by giving examples of shapes in different sizes, colors and orientations to help children understand that these attributes do not define a shape as shown in the task below.
+However, as educators, we should always challenge this thinking by giving examples of shapes in different sizes, colors and orientations to help children understand that these attributes do not define a shape as shown in the task above.

 In the above task, the two squares are of different colours, size and orientation.
 Identifying them from a given set of shapes will indicate that the child has understood the attributes of a square.